somefunAgba/autosgm/README.md

 + the `E_t` at the output often can add unnecessary delay to the output estimates, so should usually be turned off or implemented cleverly to act as an ensemble averaging.

 ## Dependencies
-PyTorch.
-Numpy.
+Code is entirely in Python, using PyTorch.
 Peek in the [requirements.txt](requirements.txt) file.
 <!--
 Our code is entirely in Python, so we provide a [requirements.txt](requirements.txt) file through which using `pip` and optionally `virtualenv`, the python environment used by us can be reproduced.
 You may check
 [Installing packages using pip and virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)